 The Ticket to Work program provides Social Security disability beneficiaries who want to work with access to free employment support services via Ticket to Work service providers.
 Learn more about Ticket to Work service providers.

 You can search for service providers in two ways.
 "Help Me Choose" will ask you a series of questions about your goals and work history then provide you a list of recommended service providers.
-You can also input your ZIP, State or a full or partial name of a provider in the "Search Providers by Zip or State" field to search for all providers who serve your ZIP, State or have that name.
-You will then be able to filter your results by characteristics such as languages spoken, disabilities served or whether they have a benefits counselor on staff from the search results
+You can also input your ZIP, State or a full or partial name of a provider in the "Search Providers by Zip, State or Name" field to search for all providers who serve your ZIP, State or have that name.
+You will then be able to filter your results by characteristics such as languages spoken, disabilities served or whether they have a benefits counselor on staff from the search results.
+You can also view their EN Profiles, if available.
+Learn more about EN Profile.

 The location listed is the closest local office location that the service provider has shared with us.
 Please contact service providers directly for more information about local offices.